tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   E011-02
             -   REAL, DOUBLE PRECISION, and FLOAT data types
             -   ``CREATE TABLE tr (s1 FLOAT PRIMARY KEY);``
-            -   Fail.
-Tarantool's floating point data type is :ref:`DOUBLE <sql_data_type_double>`.
+            -   No. Tarantool's floating point data type is :ref:`DOUBLE <sql_data_type_double>`.
                 **Note:** Floating point SQL types are not planned to be compatible between 2.1 and 2.2 releases.
 The reason